zanellia/prometeo/README.md

 one to conveniently write scientific computing programs in a high-level language and generate high-performance self-contained C code that can be easily deployed on embedded devices.

+### installation
+In order to install prometeo, simply install the Python package running `pip install .`.
+Additionally, in order to be able to successfully generate and run C code, you will have to compile and install the shared library associated with the C back end running `make shared & make install_shared` from `<prometeo_root>/prometeo/cprmt`.

 ### a simple example

 The Python code